FeralAI/o2ptweaks.app/docs/USERGUIDE.md

 * **JamesDSP** - Install JamesDSP via a Magisk module instead of the typical method.
 This avoids the need for O2P Tweaks to run at startup, and is the recommended method for using JamesDSP on a rooted device.
 See [JamesDSP Setup](JAMESDSP.md) for more details.
 * **O2P Volume Fix (O2P only)** - The Odin 2 Portal lowest volume is too loud for a lot of users, so this option applies a different volume curve to the internal speakers to mitigate this issue.
 This will be applied via the O2P Tweaks Magisk module on boot.
 * **Volume Steps** - Adjust the number of volume steps when using the Vol- and Vol+ buttons.
 Higher values provide more granular volume control.
-Applied via the `ro.config.media_vol_steps` build prop in the O2P Tweaks Magisk module.
+Applied via the `ro.config.media_vol_steps` system prop in the O2P Tweaks Magisk module.

 ## EZ Root